 Robert Ransome was the son of a Quaker, born in Wells-next-the-Sea in 1753.
 Wells was still a centre of Quakerism a hundred and fifty years later, when my wife’s grandmother moved there and became an enthusiastic member of the congregation.
 The town was not however home to a conventional brand of Quakerism; instead of opting for silent worship the Wells Quakers were namely for their singing.
 Indeed in the nineteenth century it was known that members of the Quaker community attended Church of England services in order to sing in the parish choir!

 The Society of Friends (their official title) had met in the town since the very first flowering of the denomination in the middle years of the 17th century.
 The community bought the Meeting House (on its present site) for twenty pounds and one guinea in 1697.
 Robert Ransome’s father was a teacher, instructing the children of Quakers in the town.
 When Robert himself left school he was apprenticed to a local ironmonger.
 Even while still at Wells his inventive nature was apparent.
-From Wells he moved to Norwich where he established a brass foundry, and his first patents were granted.
+From Wells he moved to Norwich where he established a foundry, and his first patents were granted.
+In April 1786 Parson Woodforde went round Mr Ransome’s new iron foundry in Norwich and was very impressed by what he saw.

 Norwich had a number of flourishing Non-conformist denominations, including Unitarians and Baptists as well a Quakers, but Robert seems to have found that the Cathedral city stifled his religious convictions.
 Ipswich had been a hotbed of Puritanism in the 17th century, and this put the Suffolk town on a collision course with the Quakers, but by the 18th century this animosity had subsided.
 In 1789 Robert Ransome moved his business to Ipswich.